microsoft/azure_arc/azure_arc_servers_jumpstart/docs/arc_vm_extension_mma_arm.md

     ```terminal
     git clone https://github.com/microsoft/azure_arc.git
     ```

-* Register your subscription to access preview extensions functionality.

 * As mentioned, this guide starts at the point where you already deployed and connected VMs or servers to Azure Arc.
 In the screenshots below you can see a GCP server has been connected with Azure Arc and is visible as a resource in Azure.